 Nerio Emiro Semprún Polanco, ¨Tepichi Talatshi¨, which means “happy child” in the Wayuu language, was born from the need to provide Wayuu children with a space where, in addition to learning, they could eat healthy and recreate.
-Tepichi Talatshi, name of the first preschool and elementary school of the Wayuu Taya Foundation, where the dreams of hundreds of indigenous children materialize, they sing, learn music, weave, play and perform various activities, in classrooms, parks and churuata of the institution.
+Tepichi Talatshi, name of the first preschool and elementary school of the Wayuu Taya Foundation, where the dreams of hundreds of indigenous children materialize, they sing, learn music, weave, play and perform various activities, in classrooms, the park or the “churuata”.

 The Intercultural Wayuu Taya Orchestra Program is dedicated to providing opportunities for young people to learn and grow through music.
 We believe that music can be a powerful tool for education, personal development, and cultural preservation.

 Our program is led by the National System of Youth and Children's Orchestras and Choirs of Venezuela, also known as "El Sistema," which was founded by the renowned Maestro José Antonio Abreu.

 As a team, we align our work with the core values of "El Sistema," which include social justice, inclusion, and human development.
 We currently work with 230 kids and have over 100 on the waiting list, demonstrating the high demand for our program and the need for support to expand our reach.